 Student finance can be confusing for parents and supporters of undergraduate students, as well as for students themselves.
 Advance preparation can help set good budgeting habits for the duration of a degree.

 As a parent and supporter, you can help your son or daughter by ensuring that they apply for finance once they’ve applied to university, to make sure it’s in place for the start of term.

 Sit down with your son or daughter and go through the student finance application together, ensuring that you provide all the information with regard to parental income etc so that they can complete the application and avoid any delays.

 For further information on support available from the UK government, visit the GOV.UK website.

-At Manchester we are proud to offer one of the most generous scholarship and bursary packages in the UK.
-We recommend that you research the help that may be available to your son or daughter at each of the five universities they are applying to, as scholarship and bursary packages vary greatly between institutions.
+At Manchester, we are proud to offer one of the most generous scholarship and bursary packages in the UK.
+We recommend that you research the help available to your son or daughter at each of the five universities they are applying to, as scholarship and bursary packages vary greatly between institutions.

 Banking and managing money

 Encourage your son or daughter to open a bank account before they leave for university, which will be suitable for the deposit of any grant, loan or scholarship.